melodyjansen/IMDb-Reviews-SentimentAnalysis/README.md

 ## Project Structure

-- `scraper.py`: A Python web scraper built with Selenium to extract user reviews, ratings, genres, and episode information from IMDb.
+- `scraper.py`: A custom-built Python web scraper using Selenium to extract user reviews, ratings, genres, and episode information from IMDb.
 - `imdb_reviews_analysis.ipynb`: A Jupyter Notebook containing the sentiment analysis, topic modeling, data visualization, and validation.
 - `show_data.csv`: Folder containing the dataset (CSV format) used in the analysis.
 - `README.md`: Current file.